-You might not see candid advertising of hurricane season deals -- most island marketing experts opt against calling attention to potential bad weather -- but you should be able to secure reduced rates on lodging, transportation, and activities during the low season.
+You might not see candid advertising of hurricane season deals—most island marketing experts opt against calling attention to potential bad weather—but you should be able to secure reduced rates on lodging, transportation, and activities during the low season.
 Ask about summer and fall specials when you book your accommodations, and watch for flight discounts, especially after school resumes in late August or early September in the United States.

 Once on the ground in your destination, look for deals on activities, which typically attract fewer crowds at this time of year.
-Caribbean "locals" do more inter-island traveling during the region's low season, so ask them for insider suggestions too.
+Caribbean locals do more inter-island traveling during the region's low season, so ask them for insider suggestions too.

 Don't Let Rain Dampen Your Plans

-Obviously, hurricane season correlates to the rainy season, which encompasses the entire Caribbean.
+Hurricane season correlates to the rainy season, which encompasses the entire Caribbean.
 But outside of an actual tropical storm event, the rain typically falls in bursts, with hours of sunshine possible in between.
 By most weather records, it's reasonable to expect up to nine hours of sunshine a day during the summer.
 More significant rainfall takes place in mountainous regions rather than at the beach, where short showers can provide welcome relief from the heat.
 It rarely rains on desert-like Aruba, and on many other islands, measurable precipitation usually falls in the late afternoon or early evening.

 Unless lightning accompanies a rain shower, you can usually just go about your day as planned.
-Just consider the drops your island hosts cue to head inside for a bite to eat.